Minestom/minestom.net/docs/feature/serialization/codecs.md

 ```

 ## Optional Fields
-Fields marked with `.optional()` can be missing from the encoded data and will decode to `null`.
-You can also provide a default value.
+Fields marked with `.optional()` may be absent from the encoded data.
+When encoding, a `null` value is left out of the output entirely; when decoding, a missing field becomes `null`, or the default value if you provide one.

 ```java
 record ItemData(String name, @Nullable String description) {